1919 W552 Mayfair Novelty Positions A Complex Issue

 Another potential match is on the fielder card, which is sometimes considered a Shoeless Joe Jackson issue.
 This card has drawn some comparisons to Jackson’s Polo Grounds card, which looks like the same pose but without a hat and glove.
 Further proof to that theory is that in an uncut sheet linked below, the card has the same pose but without a glove as Jackson’s Polo Grounds card does.
 It’s possible that to distance themselves from using the likeness of the players (which would be a problem if they didn’t pay them) that the hat and glove were later added.

-The final way to find these cards is in a partial set of sorts found in an uncut strip.
-This ‘set’ sometimes has a whiter background and instead of only cream colored and blue colored uniforms, players are found with a mixture of outfits, including striped uniforms.
+In addition to the standard 12-card sheets and the rare 15-card proof/transfers sheet, these cards are also in a partial set of sorts found in an uncut strip of ten cards.
+Instead of only cream colored and blue colored uniforms, players are found with a mixture of outfits, including striped uniforms.
 These cards, too, feature players in opposite color or different colored uniforms as their regular W552 cards.
 For example, instead of the cream colored uniforms the Wagner card shows, those cards picture him in a blue jersey (shortstop) and a striped jersey (batter).
-And as I said, the ‘Jackson’ Fielder card is different from his regular issue.
-For that reason, I tend to call this a proof set as well.
+And the ‘Jackson’ Fielder card is different from his regular issue., too.
+It shows him with a yellow jersey while his 12-card sheet issue has him in blue.

 The 10-card strip also includes at least one error and possibly two of them, depending on how you look at things.
 Both involve pitcher cards.
 The first error is that one of the cards in the 10-card strip has a misspelled caption ‘Picher.’
 The other is the second (non-Wagner) shortstop card looks an awful lot like a pitcher pose instead of one you would see from a shortstop.
 In the picture, the player has a leg kick up in the air before what looks like him to be delivering the ball to the plate.